Strava apps – Cool Apps, Not-So-Cool Apps & Freebie Apps

 STRIVE.ai

 My favourite STRAVA app is STRIVE.ai.
-I’ve written about it before and I won’t dwell on it too much here.
 Simply, it emails me whenever I do a breakthrough power/HR session either from running or cycling.
 Yes, I know that STRAVA doesn’t store running power data but STRIVE.AI does link to running power data on Garmin Connect (if you perform a one-time connect via iOS, only iOS).
 I’ve had a good few months of training, so Mike W at Strive has been emailing me some nice things via his clever app.
-Mike also suggested I looked at BIOSTRAP…but that’s another gadget for another story.
-Watch this space.

 Klimat

-The free version of Klimat automatically adds the starting weather conditions to your activity and very many weather characteristic are also added with the premium version for both the start and end of the ride that includes Cloud Cover, Dew Point, Feels Like Temperature, Humidity, Ozone, Pressure, Temperature, UV Index, Visibility, Weather Summary, Wind Bearing and Wind Speed.
+The free version of Klimat automatically adds the starting weather conditions to your activity and very many weather characteristics are also added with the premium version for both the start and end of the ride that includes Cloud Cover, Dew Point, Feels Like Temperature, Humidity, Ozone, Pressure, Temperature, UV Index, Visibility, Weather Summary, Wind Bearing and Wind Speed.
+There’s also the KLIMAT dashboard that averages your workouts and provides a weather-focussed log by way of a summary of your STRAVA activities.

 Cyced